akuklev/QIITs-in-Cedille/README.md

 refl'(\T :⁰ ﹡, \x : T) := (\P :⁰ (∀\a \b : T, Eq[T][a, b]) -> ﹡, \e : P[t, t, refl(T, t)]) ↦ e
 ```

+Exactly as in the case of “true” induction operator
 Now we only need to write down the `J`:
 ```